antoni-drop/Cybersecurity-Labs/Labs/Technical-Labs/Pickle-Rick.md

 <img width="236" height="170" alt="image" src="https://github.com/user-attachments/assets/304f5dbb-b343-4389-b9c9-6009896a31b8" />

-I tried viewing the files using the **cat** command but I came across an obsticle as it was disabled which shows there must be a command blacklist:
+I tried viewing the files using the **cat** command but I came across an obstacle as it was disabled which shows there must be a command blacklist:

 <img width="461" height="194" alt="image" src="https://github.com/user-attachments/assets/97a7ae5f-11f5-45a7-a3d3-e550485df32d" />